Custom Domain for Jekyll

 Domain Configuration

 Apex domains and subdomains are both parts of a website’s address, but they serve different purposes.
-An apex domain, also known as a root domain, is the main website address (e.g., synvan.com
+An apex domain, also known as a root domain, is the main website address (e.g., synvan.com).
+A subdomain is an additional part of the address that comes before the apex domain (e.g., blog.synvan.com).

 Configuring Apex Domain